 HISTORY: WHERE THE MAGIC STARTED

 Barry grew up working in the family business.
 Barry has traveled abroad from a young age to interact with designers and artists worldwide in similar businesses.
 He has taken Kern Studios from a float building company specializing in New Orleans Mardi Gras to be the world’s leading maker of floats, props, and sculpture.
 Kern Studios designs, builds, and produces parades, creates unique objects of art, and builds themed environments for museums, theme parks, restaurants, and attractions worldwide.
 Kern artists have been behind major projects for theme parks including Disney, Universal Studios, Paramount Parks, Six Flags and casinos including Harrah’s, MGM Grand, Circus Casino, and countless other projects internationally.
-Kern Studios produces floats and props for over forty New Orleans parades as well as pageants around the world—from Philadelphia to Antibes.
+Kern Studios produces floats and props for over forty New Orleans parades as well as pageants around the world—from Shanghai to Montreal.

 Kern Studios at Mardi Gras World on the New Orleans riverfront, is the city's largest and most diverse complex of premier event venues.
 It embraces the unique attraction, Mardi Gras World, where visitors and locals alike immerse themselves in the color, music, history, and magic of Mardi Gras every day of the year.